anilmainali/Tricentis-Tosca/GettingStartedWithTosca.md

 2. Click ON New.

 Note: Tosca Commander: Create new workspace dialog opens.
+3. Select None

+note: This will create a single user workspace.lets us use this only for training purposes.
+In a normal working environment.you will be using the multi user environment.

 3. Write a name for new workspace.

 For Example: AS1 Training.

+4. Select a box to use a template

+5. locate base subset you downloaded from the learning management system, select and click open.

+6. Click OK.

 # Delete a Project
 1. Navigate to where you have saved your project